SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-outline::

-   super.<#method name#>
+   super.<#member name#>
    super[<#subscript index#>]
    super.init

-The first form is understood as a method of the superclass.
+The first form is understood as a member of the superclass.
-This allows a subclass to call the superclass's implementation of a method that it overrides.
+This allows a subclass to call the superclass's implementation of a method that it overrides, to get and set propertiess defined by its superclass, and to access its superclass's implementation of getters and setters.

 ..
-TR: Can the method name be a property name too?
-   Or, because of property/ivar unification, are properties on super already available on self?
-   What about properties with setters/getters --
-   would super.foo let me use the setters/getters that are implemented in the superclass as part of the subclasses implementation?
+TR: Confirm the above about properties.

 The second form is understood as a call to the superclass's subscript method.